Snorting Melatonin: Side Effects, Risks, And Dangers

 Why Would A Person Snort Melatonin?

-A person might snort melatonin if they were using it to treat anxiety, depression, or symptoms associated with benzodiazepine withdrawal symptoms or detoxification.
+People might snort melatonin if they were using it to treat anxiety, depression, or symptoms associated with benzodiazepine withdrawal symptoms and detoxification.

 Effects Of Snorting Crushed Up Melatonin Pills

-People that snort drugs may experience negative side effects over the long-term.
-Snorting melatonin, though an ineffective method of intake relative to safe alternatives, may produce very unpleasant physical effects due to the introduction of foreign substances into the nasal cavity.
+Snorting melatonin, in addition to being an ineffective method of intake, may produce very unpleasant physical effects due to the introduction of foreign substances into the nasal cavity.

 Physical side effects of snorting crushed up melatonin may include: